Laravel-Backpack/docs/4.1/crud-fields.md

     - the foreign key is stored on the Phone (`user_id` on `phones` table)
 - how to use:
     - [the `hasOne` relationship should be properly defined](https://laravel.com/docs/eloquent-relationships#one-to-one) in the User model;
-    - you can easily add fields for each individual attribute on the related entry; you just need to specify in the field name that the value should not be stored on the _main model_, but on _a related model_; you can do that using dot notation (`relationship_name.column_name`); note that the prefix (before the dot) is the Model name, not the Table name;
+    - you can easily add fields for each individual attribute on the related entry; you just need to specify in the field name that the value should not be stored on the _main model_, but on _a related model_; you can do that using dot notation (`relationship_name.column_name`); note that the prefix (before the dot) is the **Relation** name, not the table name;
     - all fields types should work fine - depending on your needs you could choose to add a [`text`](#text) field, [`number`](#number) field, [`textarea`](#textarea) field, [`select`](#select) field etc.;

 ```php